§ 47-113.2. Restricting access to military discharge documents.

 (2) Not an original, a carbon copy, or a photographic copy issued or certified by an agency of federal or State government.

-(e) No copy of a military discharge document or any other information from such document filed after the effective date of this section [January 1, 2004] shall be made available other than in accordance with subsection (b) or (m) of this section.
+(e) No copy of a military discharge document or any other information from such document filed after January 1, 2004, shall be made available other than in accordance with subsection (b) or (m) of this section.

 (f) Certified copies of a military discharge document will be made available only in accordance with subsection (h) of this section and only by individual request.